 Black sneaker mistakes

 The biggest mistake you can make with black leather sneakers is clashing pants.
 This advice is mostly for black-on-black sneakers.
 You really want to wear these guys with black denim, or at least a very dark navy.
 Pairing all-black sneakers with beige, pink or light grey chinos will drag people’s eyes to your feet—and not in a good way.
 The other big mistake is wearing the wrong sneakers to the wrong occasion.
 As a general rule, white soles are more casual, and athleisure, street-style trainers—like our VANCE sneakers—should be worn with jogger chinos or sweats.
 Not suit pants.
 If you want to dress your suit down with black sneakers, try a more formal style that has a black upper and matching black sole.
 If in doubt, low-rise white sneakers, like the DECO 2.0 sneaker also go with pretty much anything.

 Black sneaker occasions

 You can wear black sneakers to almost anything, but we definitely prefer them for casual wear.
 Like white sneakers, black leather sneakers give you excellent mileage.
 They’re a versatile, neutral tone, so you can where them with almost any weekend outfit—especially if they’ve got white soles.
-Throw some black DECO sneakers under slim-fit black jeans and a khaki bomber jacket, or mix things up with luxe sweatpants and a navy knit hoodie.
-If you’d like to go smart casual with black sneakers, try our triple black TRACER shoes with black dress chinos, a black shirt, and a charcoal knit blazer.
+Throw some black or Forest DECO 2.0 sneakers under slim-fit black jeans and a khaki bomber jacket, or mix things up with luxe sweatpants and a navy knit hoodie.
+If you’d like to go smart casual with black sneakers, try our triple black shoes with black dress chinos, a black shirt, and a charcoal knit blazer.
 Fit is everything here.
 You want slim lines and a trim silhouette.

 Looking after your black sneakers